corvinyy/corvinyy/README.md

     <table>
       <tr>
         <td>
     ◽️ Hi!
-I'm Lorena (Corviny), a Computer Science student passionate about technology and continuous learning. <br> ◽️ I'm particularly interested in web development and cybersecurity, and I also explore game development as a creative hobby that allows me to combine logic and imagination. <br>
+I'm Lorena (Corviny), a Computer Science student passionate about technology and continuous learning. <br><br>
+    ◽️ I'm particularly interested in web development and cybersecurity, and I also explore game development as a creative hobby that allows me to combine logic and imagination. <br><br>
     ◽️ On GitHub, I share my personal projects and document what I'm learning as I grow in the tech field.
 I'm always open to collaboration and feedback! <br><br>
         </td>
         <td align="right" style="min-width: 180px;">